 Zuidema Wines is a partnership between long time Napa winemaker Rudy Zuidema and his wife Amy.
 Rudy was born in Sacramento but grew up in nearby Davis, a town known for its university.
 Conveniently Rudy was accepted to UC Davis where he spent three years studying photography and design with the intent to eventually create logos and designs for sports equipment.
 However, he eventually discovered this was not a career field he was passionate about.
 He became intrigued with the world of wine while taking an introductory course to viticulture – which inspired him to switch majors to Plant Science and Viticulture.
 Graduating in 1991 he moved to Napa; his first job in the valley was working in retail at the Oakville Grocery (back when Joseph Phelps owned this iconic purveyor).

 He would often taste up to 300 wines per month – one of these wines was from St. Clement which he was happy to sell and promote at Oakville Grocery.
 But after being told to replace those wines with some of the Phelps offerings he quit and decided to pursue winemaking.
 He showed up at St. Clement unannounced and spoke to their winemaker at the time, Dennis Johns – Rudy quickly reminded him that he was the guy helping to sell all that St. Clement wine at the Oakville Grocery – and then asked Dennis if he needed any winemaking help.
 Dennis soon hired him; this was Rudy’s first winemaking job in the Napa Valley.

 Over the years Rudy has made wine at a number of well-regarded Napa based wineries including Cuvaison, Honig, Ehlers Estate and White Cottage Ranch.
-It was at Ehlers that he was introduced to Biodynamic farming – through their General Manager at the time who learned about it when he was at Quintessa (at the time, Quintessa had just begun farming biodynamically).
+It was at Ehlers that he was introduced to Biodynamic farming through their General Manager at the time who learned about it when he was at Quintessa.
+Quintessa had just begun farming biodynamically.
 And while at Ehlers, Rudy began his own consulting business – today he crafts wine for a number of premium boutique Napa based producers but also provides consultation in regard to vineyard management and biodynamic farming.